SHARE

 Chipotle Sweet Potato Quinoa Tacos

-These are the best fully loaded Chipotle Sweet Potato Quinoa Tacos made with a delicious homemade chipotle sauce/dressing, roasted sweet potatoes, poblano peppers, tomatoes, black beans, cooked quinoa, and jalapeños.
-Perfect for taco Tuesday or any night.
-All plant-based and dairy-free.
+Get ready to devour the most amazing Chipotle Sweet Potato Quinoa Tacos!
+Loaded with a tasty homemade chipotle sauce, roasted sweet potatoes, poblano peppers, tomatoes, black beans, quinoa, and a hint of jalapeños – these tacos are a flavor explosion, ideal for spicing up your Taco Tuesday or any casual night!
+All Plant-based + Dairy-free.
 Gluten-free option.

 Closeup of Chipotle Sweet Potato Quinoa Tacos

 When it comes to tacos, I'm like a kid in the candy shop.
 I seriously can't get enough of tacos and I just love their versatility with all of the delicious options possible.
-These Chipotle Sweet Potato Quinoa Tacos are by far on my top list (although it's super hard to choose) and I just LOVE roasted veggies.
+These Chipotle Sweet Potato Quinoa Tacos are by far on my top list and this Vegan Taco Soup comes a close second (although it's super hard to choose) Haha.
+These are seriously so delicious and filling that even the most devoted meat-eaters won't be able to resist these meatless tacos!

-The star of these tacos, however, is definitely the creamy homemade chipotle sauce.
-It's the perfect tangy and spicy to balance the savory and sweetness of these tacos.
-Plus, these tacos are perfectly charred to perfection.
+The star of these vegan tacos, however, is definitely the creamy homemade chipotle sauce.
+It's perfectly tangy + spicy to balance the savory and sweetness of these tacos.
+Plus, these tacos are charred to perfection.
 And you can pile on your family's favorite toppings to complete the meal.
+If you love tacos (Who doesn't??!?) then try my Crispy BBQ Pinto Bean Tacos next, and if you want to take things to the next level learn how to make your own Homemade Flour + Corn Tortillas from scratch!

 Ingredients for Chipotle Sweet Potato Quinoa Tacos including black beans, tortillas, and chipotle chilis